Essential Maintenance Checklist to Extend the Life of Your Mechanical Fasteners

 Remove Old Grease and Dirt

-- Wipe each fastener with a lint‑free cloth and a little solvent (isopropyl alcohol works well).
-This removes grit that can grind the threads.
+- Wipe each piece with a lint‑free cloth dampened with isopropyl alcohol.
+This lifts away grit that can grind threads.

-- For stubborn grime, a soft brass brush does the trick without scratching the metal.
+- For stubborn grime, a soft brass brush does the job without scratching the metal.

 Apply the Right Lubricant

-- Oil‑based lubricants work for most general‑purpose bolts.
-A thin coat prevents rust and makes future removal easier.
+- Oil‑based lubricants are perfect for most everyday bolts—a thin coat wards off rust and makes future removal easier.

 Watch for Compatibility